Israeli court sentences model Bar Refaeli for tax evasion

-TEL AVIV, Israel (AP) - An Israeli court sentenced top model Bar Refaeli on Monday to nine months of community service and sentenced her mother to 16 months in prison, ending a prolonged tax evasion case that had sullied the image of a once beloved national icon.
+TEL AVIV, Israel (AP) - An Israeli court sentenced top model Bar Refaeli on Sunday to nine months of community service and sentenced her mother to 16 months in prison, ending a prolonged tax evasion case that had sullied the image of a once-beloved national icon.

 Refaeli entered the Tel Aviv courthouse in a beige T-shirt and wearing a light blue surgical face mask.
 She was accompanied by her father, Raffi, her mother, Zipi, and flanked by lawyers.
-The 35-year-old Refaeli and her mother were convicted in July to offenses of evading paying taxes on income nearing $10 million.
+The 35-year-old Refaeli and her mother were convicted in July on offenses of evading paying taxes on income nearing $10 million.

 According to a plea bargain accepted by the court, the two were also ordered to pay a $1.5 million fine on top of millions of back taxes owed to the state.
 Zipi Refaeli is set to begin serving her prison sentence next week.